-1 In the 1995 amendment (page 16), a similar capital requirement system was recommended, but specific penalties were left to each national supervisor.
-We interpret the penalty structure contained in Table 1 of this paper as belonging only to Basel II, and not as part of Basel I or its 1995 amendment.
+2 In the 1995 amendment, p.
+16, a similar capital requirement system was recommended, but the specific penalties were left to each national supervisor.
+We consider that the penalty structure contained in Table 1 of this paper belongs only to Basel II, and was not part of Basel I or its 1995 amendment.